leaktk/scanner/README.md

 Provides a consistent API around some existing scanning tools to integrate them with the rest of the tool kit.

-This scanner is meant to be ran as a single instance listening on stdin for easy scripting.
-There will be a server to wrap the scanner to be able to turn it into a service
+This scanner can be ran either as an ad-hoc scan or in listening mode for easy scripting.

 The scanner leverages
 [gitleaks](https://github.com/zricethezav/gitleaks)